Disabilities/Special Needs, Education, Linguistics, Teacher Education

 Special education in schools, simulations for disabilities, working with families of students with special needs, building collaborative teams in schools between special & general education, social supports for students with special needs, pre-service teacher education (special ed), working with school age English language learners.

-Title: Associate Professor; Department Chair Special Education, Early Childhood & Culturally & Linguistically Diverse
+Title: Associate Professor; Special Education, Early Childhood & Culturally & Linguistically Diverse

 Office Phone: (303) 615-0251